 When is the right time to begin to add poses in the Ashtanga intermediate series?

 If we have the idea that the Ashtanga vinyasa practice is a method intended to take us somewhere, then we are practicing with the bias that the method has a purpose.
 It’s not just random postures.
-Part of the method is the individual postures and part of the method is also that the postures go in an order, a sequence.
+Part of the method is the individual postures.
+And part of the method is also that the postures go in an order, a sequence.
 Just like primary series postures, the intermediate sequence postures do not live in a vacuum.
-The effect of working a posture can be very different when it is placed in a sequence of other postures, rather than just practiced alone as an isolated pose.
-Like practicing the primary series, when you are practicing the intermediate sequence, the postures are in relationship with one another.
+The effect of working a posture can be very different when we place it in a sequence of other postures, rather than just practice it alone as an isolated pose.
+Like practicing the primary series, when you practice the intermediate sequence, the postures are in relationship with one another.
 Also like primary series, the intermediate series is built on a foundation.
 That foundation is the primary series.

-From that perspective then, we could say that a student is ready to add poses in the Ashtanga intermediate series when the components of primary series have been developed.
-That includes a sufficient understanding of breath, bandha, and dristi while performing asana.
+From that perspective then, we could say that a student is ready to add poses in the Ashtanga intermediate series when the components of primary series have developed.
+That includes a sufficient understanding of breath, bandha, and drishti while performing asana.